Maybe we'll play some Glam Rock before it's all said and done.

 He also went under the knife for what he called a triple ostomy in 2018.

-Input Magazine describes the surgery as involving tubes being placed in his stomach, colon, and bladder to enable him to take in more nutrients.
+Input magazine describes the surgery as involving tubes being placed in his stomach, colon, and bladder to enable him to take in more nutrients.

-He worked with physicians, designers, and technology experts.
+He worked with physicians, designers, and technologists.

 You know, there's a common thread here.